nguyenbuitk/docker-simple-features/04_mongo_app/README.md

 # Demo app - developing with Docker

-This demo app shows a simple user profile app set up using
+This demo app shows a simple user profile app with docker using
-- index.html with pure js and css styles
+- index.html with js and css styles
 - nodejs backend with express module
 - mongodb for data storage

 This demo including nodejs, mongodb and mongo-express.
 It create frontend app and use mongodb as database To running this app, create mongodb and mongo-express container firstly.
 After that, start nodejs application.
+Notes, you must config `mongoUrl` for corresponding environment in `./app/server.js` before start node

 # I. With Docker